yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 #### Switch update

-A switch update is a message that contains a fully signed path from a node up to the root node.
+A switch update is a message that contains a fully signed path containing all hops from the root node down to a given node.

 The root node sends a switch update message to all directly connected peers, containing a timestamp and its own signing key.
 The switch update message